madetech/stem-cell/README.md

 To provision a generic AMI that can be used as the basis for numerous specific roles.

-Primary purpose is for use in auto-scaling group launch configurations, where we do not wish hampered by the turn around time of AMI creation.
+Primary purpose is for use in auto-scaling group launch configurations, where we do not wish to be hampered by the turn around time for AMI creation.

 ## Usage